Hariprriya: Established actress (2017–present)

-In 2018, she returned to Telugu cinema with Jai Simha film playing a mechanic's role in Manga character.
+In 2018, she returned to Telugu cinema with Jai Simha film playing a mechanic's role.
 The movie became a blockbuster hit.
 Her next release was a Kannada film Kanaka.
 Her next release along with Chiranjeevi Sarja was Samhara, in which she essayed a negative character.
 The New Indian Express wrote that "Hariprriya's performance as a negative character is phenomenal.
 She got a chance to prove her versatility of acting in the movie."
 Her next release for the year was Life Jothe Ondh Selfie.
 The Times of India wrote "Hariprriya has played the modern girl Rashmi who has lots of pains from her past.
 She has essayed the character very well."

 Her first release of 2019 was Bell Bottom that became the biggest blockbuster film of 2019.
 The writers of The New Indian Express wrote "Hariprriya's character as the innocent but intelligent love interest is well placed".
 Publication writers of described "Hariprriya delivers yet another solid act, showing why she is considered as one of the most versatile actresses around right now".
 The Deccan Chronicle wrote "It is Hariprriya, who yet again finds a perfect character and is at her charming best playing Kusuma."
 Her next release of 2019 was Soojidara directed by Mounish Badiger.
 Her next film was D/O Parvathamma.
 Her 25th Kannada film was Naganna's Kurukshetra, starring Sumalatha Ambareesh, Suraj Gowda and Prabhu Mundukar as the lead roles.